-Stage 2 will be escalated to the CEO of the Trust.
+Stage 2 will be escalated to the Governance Manager of the Trust.

 If the complaint is about the CEO and / or Trustees, Stage 2 will be carried out by the Chair of the Trust Board.
-If the Chair of the Board is the subject of the complaint, Stage 2 will be carried out the Vice Chair of Trustees.
+If the Chair of the Board is the subject of the complaint, Stage 2 will be carried out the Vice Chair of Trustees or Senior Independent Trustee.

 If the complainant is not satisfied with the response and wishes to proceed to the next stage of this procedure, they should inform the clerk to the LGB or the Trust in writing within 10 school days.
+The Clerk will inform the Head of Governance upon receipt.